Bierxiensi/docs/docs/Others/English/introduce.md

 答：
 > Good morning, professors, thank you for giving me this valuable opportunity to be interviewed here today.
 I'm a 26-year-old youth whose name is zhangxiangyu.
 I was born in Shandong Province and raised in Jiangsu Province.

 > I majored in Computer Science and Technology at Zhengzhou University of Aeronautics three years ago.
+During my college years，i took study seriously and grasped the essential knowledge of my major.
+Also, I successfully passed the CET-4 and CET-6.

-After graduation, i was working as a front-end software engineer in nanjing for three and a half years.
+> After graduation, i worked as a web developer in nanjing city for three and a half years.
+During this period, i also working hard, Won the title of excellent employee several times.
+I'm satisfyed that I can take good care of myself and relieve my parents' living burden.

+> However, i realized that there is a lot of room for improvement in my professional knowledge and skills.

+> Through undergraduate study, I realized that I’m extremely interested in computer , and the undergraduate computer study is the most basic.
+I want to make some achievement in this field , so I hope I could get the opportunity to finish my postgraduate courses in Hohai University which I had desired for a long time .

+Thanks for your listening , professors .

 > I'm a self-motivated person who complately believe that where there is a will there is a way.
 Therefore, during my past years study and working, I successfully passed the CET-4 and CET-6, Won the title of excellent employee several times in the work.